JunganSe/J-Rdp/Readme.md

 ### General configuration
-The application uses on a configuration file named "config.json" in the .exe directory.\
+The application is using a configuration file named "config.json" in the same directory as the .exe file.\
 An example file is provided, edit it as needed.

 Two general settings can be configured: